usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_101.md

 If your pipeline execution can't process the XSLT (perhaps Saxon is not installed, or the XSLT itself has a problem) you will get an error saying so.

-Errors in XProc are reported by the Morgana engine using XML syntax.
-Among other things, this means they can be captured and processed in pipelines.
+Errors in XProc are reported by the XProc engine, typically using XML syntax.
+(The exact format of errors depends on the processor, and they are very much worth comparing.)
+Among other things, this means that XML results (for example showing errors trapped in try/catch) can be captured and processed in pipelines.

 ### [TEST-SCHEMATRON](../../../smoketest/TEST-SCHEMATRON.xpl)

 Schematron is a language used to specify rules to apply to XML documents.
 In this case a small Schematron is applied to a small XML.
+This flexible technology enables easy testing of XML against rule sets defined either for particular cases in particular workflows, or for entire classes or sets of documents whose rules are defined for standards and across systems.

 * `p:output` – An output port is designated for the results with the same settings.
 * `p:validate-with-schematron` – This is an XProc step specifically for evaluating an XML document against the rules of a given Schematron.
 Like the TEST-XPROC3 and TEST-XSLT` pipelines, this one presents its own input, given as a literal XML document given in the pipeline document (using `p:inline`).
 A setting on this step provides for it to throw an error if the document does not conform to the rules.
 The Schematron file provided as input to this step, [src/doing-well.sch](../../../smoketest/src/doing-well.sch), gives the rules.
-This flexible technology enables easy testing of XML against rule sets defined either for particular cases in particular workflows, or for entire classes or sets of documents.
-* `p:namespace-delete` – This step is used here as in the other tests for final cleanup of the information produced.
+* `p:namespace-delete` – This step is used here as in the other tests for final cleanup of the information set produced (as a namespace-qualified XML document).

 ### [TEST-XSPEC](../../../smoketest/TEST-XSPEC.xpl)

 [XSpec](https://github.com/xspec/xspec) is a testing framework for XSLT, XQuery and Schematron.
 It takes the form of a vocabulary and a process (inevitably implemented in XSLT and XQuery) for executing queries, transformations, and validations, by running them over known inputs, comparing the results to expected results, and reporting the results of this comparison.
 XProc, built to orchestrate manipulations of XML contents, is well suited for running XSpec.

-An XSpec instance (or &ldquo;document&rdquo;) defines a set of tests for a transformation or query module using the XSpec vocabulary.
+An XSpec instance (as a document in itself) defines a set of tests for a transformation or query module using the XSpec vocabulary.
 An XSpec implementation executes the tests and delivers the results.
 Since XSpec, like Schematron, reports its findings in XML, XProc can be useful both to manage the inputs and outputs, and to process the XSpec reports.

 * `p:import` – calls to an external XProc file to make its step definitions available.
 * `p:input` – works as it does elsewhere, to declare inputs for the pipeline.
 In this case, the inputs must be XSpec documents using the XSpec vocabulary.
 You can expect errors when they are not.
 This testing pipeline offers three different XSpecs to be run, one each for XSLT, XQuery and Schematron.
 * `p:for-each` – defines a step or sequence of steps to be applied to each input, separately.
-* `p:identity` – simply passes through the previous step's result.
-While this is a &ldquo;no-op&rdquo; in the XProc itself, it provides an occasion for a message to help trace the XProc execution.
+* `p:sink` – Having performed the validations, we are done.
+While this step is optional here and a &ldquo;no-op&rdquo; in the XProc itself, it provides an occasion for a message to help trace the XProc execution.

 [The next lesson](walkthrough_102.md) offers more detail about this pipeline.

 ## A not-so-simple pipeline

-**tl/dr** - examine the Markdown file presenting an [XProc                Element directory](../../sequence/element-directory.md).
+Examine the Markdown file presenting an [XProc Element                directory](../../sequence/element-directory.md).
 It is generated by [a pipeline](../../PRODUCE-PROJECTS-ELEMENTLIST.xpl).
 Examine that pipeline to see XProc with real-world complexity.

 The simple pipelines examined so far show how useful things can be done simply, while the pipeline architecture allows for great flexibility.

 Simplicity and flexibility together enable complexity.
 Once it is factored out, a complex operation can be managed and deployed just like a simple one, with its internal complexities masked by a simple and predictable interface.

 Next, take a look at a more complex example, the prototype pipeline [PRODUCE-PROJECTS-ELEMENTLIST.xpl](../../PRODUCE-PROJECTS-ELEMENTLIST.xpl).
-Like the setup and smoke-test pipelines, this is a standalone pipeline (requiring no runtime bindings or settings): when this plan (&ldquo;step&rdquo; or pipeline) is executed, the processor will acquires inputs, produce results and write those results to the file system.
-The output it generates is stored as [element-directory.md](../../sequence/element-directory.md), a Markdown file (find the `p:store` step).
+Like the setup and smoke-test pipelines, this is a standalone pipeline (requiring no runtime bindings or settings): when this plan (&ldquo;step&rdquo; or pipeline) is executed, the processor acquires inputs, produces results for its operations, and write those results to the file system.
+In this case the output it generates is stored as [element-directory.md](../../sequence/element-directory.md), a Markdown file (find the `p:store` step).

 The result is a reference resource encoded in Markdown: an index of XProc elements used in pipelines in this repository.
-As Markdown, this result can be reposted back into the repository or viewed with any Markdown viewing application.
-The index lists XProc elements, that is the core of the XProc vocabulary: for any XProc element used anywhere among the projects listed, the listing shows the pipelines where it appears.
+As Markdown, once reposted back into the repository, it can be viewed with any Markdown viewing application.
+The index lists XProc elements, i.e., the core of the XProc vocabulary: for any XProc element used anywhere among the projects listed, the listing shows the pipelines where it appears.
 Following the index, the resource also shows a list of (repository) project folders in a prescribed order, with their XProc files and whatever XProc elements appear *first* (within the entire sequence up to to point) within that file.
-Among other uses this is helpful for assessing coverage of tutorial lessons as it offers a (semi) *ordered* survey of the elements.
+Among other uses this is helpful for assessing coverage of tutorial lessons as it offers a (semi) *ordered* survey of their use of XProc (and other) elements.

 For example, looking up `p:store` you can see all the pipelines that contain this common step.
 Or looking at the `oscal-convert` listing you can see the XProc steps appearing first in that project folder.